openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 The more degrees of freedom are used, the more difficult it is to achieve the best performance.
 The most flexible configuration, and the most convenient approach, is the fully undefined shape, which means that no constraints to the shape dimensions are applied.
 However, reducing the level of uncertainty results in performance gains.
-You can reduce memory consumption through memory reuse, and as a result achieve better cache locality, which in its turn leads to better inference performance, if you explicitly set dynamic shapes with defined upper bounds.
+You can reduce memory consumption through memory reuse, achieving better cache locality and increasing inference performance.
+To do so, set dynamic shapes explicitly, with defined upper bounds.

 @sphinxtabset